 A good thesis statement restates the question and answers it:

 In this paper, I will argue that the City of New York should focus on providing exclusive lanes for public transport and adaptive traffic signals to reduce traffic congestion by the year 2035.

-Can a thesis statement be a question?
+Is a thesis statement a question?